Assistant Professor

 About

-Her research has been published in a number of prestigious academic journals, including Management Science, Psychological Science, the Journal of Experimental Psychology: General, and PNAS.
+Her work has been published in a number of prestigious academic journals, including the Journal of Consumer Research, Management Science, Psychological Science, the Journal of Experimental Psychology: General, and PNAS.

 Gaertig earned a PhD from the Wharton School, University of Pennsylvania.
 She also completed a BSc in Psychology (University of Freiburg) and a BA in Business (DHBW Karlsruhe), both in Germany.